Commercial Regulations: Focus on Invertebrates

 I heard the recreational lobster season opener start time has changed, how about the commercial lobster season?

-The recreational lobster season opener start time has changed from 12:01 a.m. to 6:00 a.m. for safety purposes.
+The recreational lobster season opener start time has changed from 6:00 a.m. of the Saturday preceding the first Wednesday in October to 6:00 p.m. of the Friday preceding that first Wednesday.
 However, the commercial lobster season will stay the same.

 What does the revised “Daily Lobster Log” form look like, and what new information is being collected?